oracle-livelabs/apex/event-mangement/3-apex-assistant/3-apex-assistant.md

-# Enhance Dashboard using APEX Assistant
+# Enhance Charts and Database Objects with APEX Assistant

 ## Introduction